Roles understanding in conflict resolution emphasised

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MARDAN: A four-day training workshop began here at Abdul Wali Khan University on Tuesday where the speakers stressed the need for a proper understanding of the roles in conflict resolution.
+MARDAN: A four-day training workshop begun here at Abdul Wali Khan University on Tuesday where the speakers stressed the need for a proper understanding of the roles in conflict resolution.

 It has been organized by the Accountability Lab Pakistan and The Asia Foundation.